 Suunto Smart Belt

 Size really matters.
 At least it does if you ask Suunto.
 The company says their product is the smallest Bluetooth Smart compatible heart rate sensor on the market.
-The sensor module is tiny and weights only 40 grams, while the strap width is only 30 millimetres.
+The sensor module is tiny and weights only 40 grams, while the strap width is only 30 millimeters.

 When running, the tracker provides real-time heart rate data and calories burned.
 You can use it while swimming as well, as its water resistant up to 30 metres.When you are back on dry land, sync the device to your smartphone app on your Android or iOS phone for post workout analysis.